 I don’t offer hype and platitudes from some weekend coaching seminar.
 Instead, I use solid behavioral principles, current research, and your particular strengths help you become the best version of yourself.

-My services are $150 per hour, billed through PayPal.
-My services are available in the US and Canada only.
+My services are $200 per hour, billed through PayPal, Venmo, or Zelle.
+My coaching services are available in the US and Canada only.
+My clinical services are available only in Colorado.

 Here’s how to get started if you’d like to work with me.